LolipopJ/mdimg/README.md

 ## How does it work?

 First, the script calls [marked](https://github.com/markedjs/marked) to parse Markdown into a HTML document.
-Next, use [Puppeteer](https://github.com/puppeteer/puppeteer) to start a headless browser and render the document with preset HTML and CSS files.
+Next, use [Puppeteer](https://github.com/puppeteer/puppeteer) to start a headless browser and render the document with HTML and CSS templates.
 Finally, export our image through Puppeteer's [screenshot](https://pptr.dev/#?product=Puppeteer&show=api-pagescreenshotoptions) API.

 ## Preview